 Average Salary in Journalism

 In journalism, a journalist’s minimum salary is Rs 200000 to Rs 500000 annually.
-In this job, people are not experienced in more than 20 years.
+In this job, people have no experience of more than 20 years.
 In India, a starter may get Rs 10,000 to Rs 20,000, increasing with years like 30k, 40k, 50k, etc. After 10-12 years, senior reporters may get a 1-2 lakh salary, or the chief editor may get 5 lakhs or more.
-But in journalism, the thing is, even if you study at the best University and your score may be in the 90s, and your experience is 0, you can earn maybe 6,000 to 10,000 per month.
+But in journalism, the thing is, even if you study at the best university, your score may be in the 90s, and your experience is 0, you can earn maybe 6,000 to 10,000 per month.
 We say that experience is more important than percentage.
 Marks don’t matter in journalism if your experience is null.
 Journalism is good for more interactive or experienced people.

 What Types of Job Journalism Students Doing